kfletcher88/AFLAP/README.md

 R\
 ggplot2\
 ggrepel\
-All must be present in the PATH, otherwise AFLAP will not initiate successfully.
+All must be present in the PATH, otherwise AFLAP will not initiate successfully.\
-The bin directory of LepMap3 should be foung in `./ThirdParty/LepMap3`.
+The bin directory of LepMap3 should be found in `./ThirdParty/LepMap3`.
 This can be achieved by running `./bin/LepMap3Installer.sh` or by placing a symbolic link to an already installed copy.
 Additional scripts have been provided to run LepMap3 from a different location, see option `-d` of `./bin/LepMap3SeperateChromosomes.pl` and `./bin/LepMap3OrderMarkers.pl`

 R packages can be check by running:
 ```